thoughtsinbuttermilk/01-ModuleChallenge-AccessibilityRefactor/README.md

 Below, a reference imagee of the original source code rendered in Google Chrome.
 Note: The refence image below does not include the site's footer.

 ![Screenshot of original site.](./assets/01-html-css-git-homework-demo.png)

-**Notes for Instructor, Teaching Assistants

-The source code for this project is in the `main` branch.
-I have not deleted the working branches I used to iterate over the changes, organize the project etc., in case those are of interest to you.

 # Deployment, usage